gregorio-pirolini/markdown/BS/済Registry/Registry.md

 • CLSID ist 16 Byte Wert = 32 hex.
 Zahlen
 • Gruppiert: 8-4-4-4-12

-[^3]: CLSID, or Class ID, class identifier is a serial number that represents a unique ID for any application component in Windows.
+[^3]: CLSID, or Class ID, is a serial number that represents a unique ID for any application component in Windows.
 In practice, this means all registry entries for an application component can usually be found under the registry key HKEY_CLASSES_ROOT\CLSID\{CLSID value}.

 ## 25 Ab XP, W2k3